-2. Uses of Special Fuels.-
+Uses of Special Fuels.-

-(a) Farm Use.-You may claim a credit for tax paid on fuels as defined in D.1. in the amount of 2° , 4° , or 9° , whichever paid, a gallon that were for farm use.
+(a) Farm Use. -You may claim a credit for tax paid on diesel fuel in the amount of 15¢ a gallon that was for farm use.
+You may claim a credit for tax paid on special motor fuels in the amount of 9¢ a gallon.
 See instruction C.1. for definition of farm use.